Whichever company structure you choose for your business there are slightly different ways to register...

 There are several types of Limited companies such as:

 Private & limited by shares (LTD)

-LTDs are private companies limited by shares which means that company shares are divided and distributed amongst shareholders with an equal cash value.
+LTDs are private companies limited by shares which mean that company shares are divided and distributed amongst shareholders with an equal cash value.
 If you are an individual, you may only have 1 share so would own 100% of your company shares.

 You can not sell the shares of a private limited company on public markets, and the monetary value of a shareholders’ stake could increase or decrease depending on the companies’ overall market share in other words how successful they are.
 This would also apply if you are an independent business person operating under a limited company structure.

 Unlike other limited structures companies set up as Private and Limited by Guarantee usually have members who act as guarantors rather than shareholders.
 The members of these companies must agree to pay out a nominal amount if the company ever went bust.
 This company formation is mostly set up by charitable organizations.

 A PLC is usually a company with shares which are traded on public markets such as the FTSE100 and NASDAQ for example.
 More often a private company limited by shares can offer their shares for sale to the public when the company hits a certain success rate, then the company’s shareholders usually make a significant profit in doing so.